tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 include the TLS record layer and is therefore not encrypted with a handshake key.

-CertificateRequest
-: This message is used to define the parameters in a request for an authenticator.
+The CertificateRequest is used to define the parameters in a request for an authenticator.
+The definition for TLS 1.3 is:

        struct {
           opaque certificate_request_context<0..2^8-1>;
           Extension extensions<2..2^16-1>;
        } CertificateRequest;

-certificate_request_context
+certificate_request_context:
 : An opaque string which identifies the certificate request and which will be echoed in the authenticator message.
 The certificate_request_context MUST be unique within the scope of this connection (thus preventing replay